HeavyMedl/lists/README.md

 <a name='foldl1'/>
 ### foldl1 : [x]|str -> f -> x
 ------
-**Description**: Variant of foldl without a starting Variable (The accumulator begins with the 0th index of the passed Array of Variables or String).
+**Description**: Variant of foldl without a starting Variable (The accumulator begins with the 0th index of the passed Array of Variables or a String).
 Use with non-empty Arrays or Strings.

 **Signature Definition**:  Give arg 1 an Array of Variables or a String.
 Give arg 2 a Function (binary operator).
 Get a Variable.